timmwagener/renderthreads/docs/source/compatibility.rst

 ------------------------------------------

 Here i will note environments (OS, Nuke versions) that **renderthreads** was tested in and is known to work with.....or not.
 If you encounter any issues running the tool with your version of Nuke or your operating system, `feel free to drop me a line <mailto:wagenertimm@gmail.com?Subject=[renderthreads]%20Compatibility%20issue>`_.
+Or file a bug report on the `github issue tracker <https://github.com/timmwagener/renderthreads/issues>`_.

 ------------------------------------------